castor-php/php-qa/README.md

 By default the latest version of the tool is used.
 However it is recommended to use a specific version so you don't have different version depending the environment.

-You can pass the version as the second argument of the function.
+You can pass the version as an argument of the function.

 ```php
 <?php